mutablelogic/go-llm/README.md

 )

 func main() {
-  // Create a new agent
-  agent, err := ollama.New("https://ollama.com/api/v1/")
-  if err != nil {
+  // Create a new agent - replace the URL with the one to your Ollama instance agent, err := ollama.New("https://ollama.com/api/v1/") if err != nil {
     panic(err)